inductiva/inductiva/docs-sources/how-it-works/machines/shared-dedicated-resources.md

-To illustrate the performance of running simulations on resources using the Inductiva API, we will run [SWASH](https://inductiva.ai/guides/swash) Simulator on `c2-standard-30` GCP (Google Cloud Platform) machines as an example.
+To illustrate the performance of running simulations on resources using the Inductiva API, we will run [SWASH](https://inductiva.ai/guides/swash) Simulator on `c2-standard-30` Google Cloud Platform (GCP) machines as an example.

 ```python
 import inductiva